Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Some technical elements of Keldysh expansions: matrix case

-Here we justify the expressions presented in section in point iv) of the {\em Remarks} in section \ref{s:QNM_aymptotic_expansions} relating the standard Keldysh expansion of the resolvent of $L$~\cite{MenMol03,BeyLatRot12,nicolet2023physically}, formulated in the terms of the transpose operator $L^t$, and the version in terms of the adjoint operator $L^\dagger$ when a scalar product structure is added~\cite{Gasperin:2021kfv}.
-We dwell in the matrix (finite rank) case in this discussion.
+Here we justify the expressions presented in section \ref{s:QNM_expansions_scalar_product} relating the standard Keldysh expansion based on the resolvent of $L$~\cite{MenMol03,BeyLatRot12,nicolet2023physically}, formulated in the terms of the transpose operator $L^t$, and the version in terms of the adjoint operator $L^\dagger$ when a scalar product structure is provided~\cite{Gasperin:2021kfv}.
+For the sake of clarity, we dwell again in the matrix (finite-rank) case.